 Emergency cash: UK

 Note that the money comes from the affected customer's account and is not an advance from the bank.
-Therefore this scheme only works if the customer already has enough funds in their account to cover the request.
+Therefore, this scheme only works if the customer already has enough funds in their account to cover the request.

 Emergency cash: abroad

-Other banks have their own informal help schemes for lost or stolen cards abroad, so it's worth asking what they have in place when calling to cancel a card.
+Banks have their own informal help schemes for lost or stolen cards abroad, so it's worth asking what they have in place when calling to cancel a card.